Antonio417/Data_Analyst_Portfolio/SQL/Pizza-Runner/Pizza Metrics.md

 | 104         | Have changes | 2                |
 | 104         | No changes   | 1                |
 | 105         | Have changes | 1                |

+### 8. How many pizzas were delivered that had both exclusions and extras ?